PERU MISTURA

 Food has long been associated with Fiesta.
 The Mistura food fair brings together the various actors in the chain cuisine of Peru: farmers, producers of pisco, cooks, bakers, food sellers, confectionery, huariques, restaurants, cooking schools, and commercial companies.
 In Mistura a special tribute is paid to mother earth, or Pachacama.
 The richness of Peruvian cuisine is based on history and at the confluence of particular styles culinary and inputs from different regions of Peru - hence the name mistura, which means mixture.
 To this regional diversity is added 5 centuries of contributions of European tastes, Arabs, Africans, Chinese, and Japanese.

+The organizers, Apega, is again planning to for an incredible number of foodies.
+For example, at the 2011 Mistura: More than half a million loaves of bread were sold.
 The area of sweets and dessert carts sold more than 230 thousand portions.
 More than 40 thousand portions were sold in the area of regional cuisine.
 More than 20 thousand portions sold in the classic cuisine section.
 In the booths of Javi, Makatong and La Cilindada Pedrito more than 4,000 portions were sold daily.
 The rustic kitchen section sold more than 95,000 portions.
 More than 8 tons of fruit were sold - most requested: Orange, Chirimoya, Avocados, Pitajaya and Poro Poro.
 (We can also attest there was tons of fun!)

 The Mistura food festival attracts internationally acclaimed chefs such as Ferran Adria of El Bulli, Alex Atala of D.O.M. in Sao Paulo, Dan Barber of Blue Hill in New York, Massimo Bottura of Italy’s La Osteria Francescana, Rene Redezipi of Copenhagen’s Noma, Quique Dacosta of Spain’s Quique Dacosta Restaurant.
 Many famous Peruvian chefs will be there, such as Gaston Acurio, Rafael Piqueras, Rafael Osterling, Virgilio Martinez, Javier Wong, Giacomo Bocchio, Mitsuharu Tsumura, Ferran Adrià, René Redzepi, Alex Atala, Massimo Bottura, Victor Gutierrez, Luis Arevalo, Astrid Gutsche, Jaime Pesaque, Toshiro Konishi, Cyrus Watanabe, and Pedro Miguel Schiaffino (many will have food booths for a taste of their internationally renowned creations).